yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-NAND.rst

     --OR erase entire chip--
     U-Boot # nand erase.chip

 Start DFU on the EVM.
 Plug the EVM to a PC via USB cable.
 At uboot prompt, run the following commands:

 ::

     U-Boot # env default -a -f

+Set the **dfu_alt_info** environment variable for DFU to NAND.

 .. ifconfig:: CONFIG_part_family in ('AM62X_family')